 Most Cardano trading is done by buying and selling coins directly by individual investors.
 However, there are cryptocurrency funds listed on stock markets.
 A Cryptocurrency Exchange Traded Fund (ETF) holds assets in single cryptocurrencies or a basket of them.
 It may be more convenient to buy into one basket fund instead of manually managing dozens of different cryptos and their respective wallets.
 In the case of Cardano, it is probable some Cryptocurrency ETFs are holding it.

-Tens, hundreds, or even thousands for a Cardano coin may seem speculative, but Cardano's high is already several hundred dollars.
+Tens, hundreds, or even thousands for a Cardano coin may seem speculative, but Cardano's high is already several dollars.
 Cardano started out at practically nothing and rose in a parabolic curve to it's high sixty times higher than the starting price. $10 is only eight times higher than the all time high.
 If the long term trend continues, Cardano could reach new highs orders of magnitude greater.

 A new block on the Cardano blockchain is added every 20 seconds.
 The number of transactions in each block is limited to several hundred.
 Transactions paying higher fees are given priority over those paying lower fees, which must sometimes wait to be included in future blocks instead of the current one.
 A Cardano transaction time can be as short as the generation of one block in 20 seconds.
 However, 15-30 levels of blocks is needed for irreversibility, thus the safe transaction time is 5-10 minutes.